Reynolddoss/Gender_classifier/README.md

 	* gensim
 	* nltk
 	* re
-	1)Importing Dataset
+## Walk through the code
-Using the pandas library read the CSV data from the source
+	1)Importing DatasetUsing the pandas library read the CSV data from the source
 	2) Check for NULL values
 	3)Remove those rows with NULL values
 	4)Convert all coloumn data into list